Special Business Licenses/Permits

 Applications must be submitted five working days before your stand opens.
 If you are seeking a waiver of the five day requirement, a waiver request to the city manager and a $100 refundable late fee, are required pursuant to Puyallup Municipal Code 5.32.285.
 Tacoma Pierce County Health DepartmentCentral Pierce Fire and Rescue

 Notice to all City of Puyallup Temporary Stand License Holders: When reporting revenue information to the State of Washington, please report City of Puyallup revenue to locator number 2711.

-All applicants wishing to operate a temporary stand outside of the fairgrounds during the Washington State Fair in September are required to obtain a temporary stand license.
-Businesses licensed as a temporary stand are not subject to the city's business license requirements.
+Applicants wishing to operate a temporary stand outside of the fairgrounds during the Washington State Fair in September are required to obtain a temporary stand license.
+Businesses licensed as temporary stands are not subject to the city's business license requirements.
 Those interested in locating inside the fairgrounds will need to contact the Washington State Fair and Events Center at 253-841-5045 or visit their website.

-Any other individual(s) interested in selling fruit and/or produce that is not grown in Washington State, from a regular location for less than 30 days per year, will be required to apply for the temporary stand license.
-If the intended stand is for more than 30 days per year, the applicant will need to apply for a standard business license AND a Temporary Use Permit - available through the Planning Department.
+Any other individual(s) interested in selling fruit and/or produce that is not grown in Washington State, from a regular location for less than 30 days per year, will be required to apply for a temporary stand license.
+If the intended stand is for more than 30 days per year, the applicant will need to apply for a standard business license AND a Temporary Use Permit through the Planning Department.